nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 **Instruction:** Extend your program in Task 1, to send this sequence:

-    Start 1 2 3 4 5 6 7 8 9 10 End
+    S 1 2 3 4 5 6 7 8 9 10 E

+In this sequence, 'S' signals the start of the sequence, and 'E' signals the end of the sequence.
-You can send the *Start* and *End* using the normal *radio.send()* function to send them without an error.
+You can send the 'S' and 'E' using the normal *radio.send()* function to send them without an error.
 But remember that your micro:bit’s radio may drop messages.
-So, there may be errors even in sending *Start* and *End*.
+So, there may be errors even in sending 'S' and 'E'.
 No radio is perfect!

 Extend the receiver program to count the number of messages it receives in this sequence.
 Run experiments setting the *error* parameter to 25,